johan/mindfulness/README.md

   his or her lack of boundaries.
   Instead, I want to express appreciation and work out an equitable way of interacting.

+* I keep examining my conscience with true candor.
+  I take searching inventories
+  not only about how I may have harmed others, but also about how I may not have activated my potentials or shared my gifts, how I may still be holding on to prejudices or the will to retaliate, how I may still not be as loving, inclusive, and open as I can be.